google-deepmind/penzai/docs/guides/v2_differences.md

 - The built-in Transformer implementation also supports loading Llama, Mistral, and GPT-NeoX / Pythia models.
   - This implementation is in `penzai.experimental.v2.models.transformer`, and shares the same high-level interface across all transformer variants.

-For Penzai release v0.2.0, we are planning to move the V2 API to penzai.deprecated.v1.nn, and deprecate the original system.
+With Penzai release v0.2.0, `penzai.nn` now uses the V2 API, and the V1 API has moved to `penzai.deprecated.v1.nn`.
-(This will be a **breaking change** to `penzai.deprecated.v1.nn` and Penzai's existing model implementations.)
+(This is a **breaking change** to Penzai's existing model implementations.)

 This document is intended for users who are already familiar with the old v1 API.
-If you haven't used the v1 API at all, you may wish to skip this document and instead read ["How to Think in Penzai (v2 API)"](../notebooks/v2_how_to_think_in_penzai.ipynb), which gives a self-contained introduction to the new system.
+If you haven't used the v1 API at all, you may wish to skip this document and instead read ["How to Think in Penzai"](../notebooks/how_to_think_in_penzai.ipynb), which gives a self-contained introduction to the new system.

 ## Background

-In the original design, Penzai represents models as PyTrees of arrays, inspired by Equinox.
-This simplifies the process of passing them through JAX transformations, since JAX already understands how to traverse PyTrees and their data.
-In particular, Penzai models can currently be passed through JAX transformations at the top level.
+In the original design, Penzai represented models as PyTrees of arrays, inspired by Equinox.
+This simplified the process of passing them through JAX transformations, since JAX already understands how to traverse PyTrees and their data.
+In particular, Penzai models could be passed through JAX transformations at the top level.

 However, there are some features which are difficult to express in an immutable PyTree.
 For instance, we may want to use the same parameter value in multiple layers (shared parameters), or collect mutable state.
 Penzai has a system, `penzai.deprecated.v1.data_effects`, designed to support this, which works by temporarily replacing certain sentinel nodes in the PyTree structure (effect references) with mutable Python objects (effect implementations).

-To preserve a "functional" top-level interface, Penzai currently requires invariants to be maintained across models that use these features:
+To preserve a "functional" top-level interface, Penzai previously required invariants to be maintained across models that use these features:
 - All effects must be children of a handler block, which "handles" them.
   - This handler block is responsible for replacing the effect references with the mutable Python implementations.
 - Every parameter must appear in the model tree exactly once.